sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week3-bugtoberfest-python/devtoberfest2024-week3-bugtoberfest-python.md

 - How to have fun hunting for bugs in code.

 ## Prerequisites
-- Basic to intermediary knowledge of Python.
+- Basic to intermediate knowledge of Python 3.8 or later.

 ## Intro